Searchbreed

 Labradoodles need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their curly coat doesn't shed much but mats easily — professional grooming is usually necessary.

-Lab × Poodle hybrid. ~1,200-1,600 kcal/day.
+Lab × Poodle hybrid.
+Calorie needs vary with adult size, sex, coat type, and activity.
 Joint support and coat health are the primary concerns.
 Key nutrients to look for: glucosamine, omega-3, biotin.

 Labradoodles are generally suitable for first-time owners with basic commitment.
 They're friendly, energetic, smart.
 Plan for consistent training from day one.